 How Mold Can Make You Sick

-women, people with existing respiratory conditions and the elderly are at higher risk of developing more serious health effects from mold.
+Women, people with existing respiratory conditions, and the elderly are all at a higher risk of developing serious health problems from mold.

-Your pets are also at risk for respiratory illnesses that could eventually lead to death.
+Even your pets could be put at risk for respiratory illnesses that could eventually lead to death.

 What We Can Do